 Marty H. Graham, Member

 Marty H. Graham of Rocksprings is a member of the Texas State Soil and Water Conservation Board.
 He was elected to the State Board representing Area II in May of 2008.
 In addition to his work on the State Board, he is Chairman of the Upper Nueces-Frio Soil and Water Conservation District and has been a member of since 1988.
 Graham previously served on the Board of Directors of the Association of Texas Soil and Water Conservation Districts as the Area II Director.
-He has also serves as a director with the Texas Sheep and Goat Raisers Association and the Mohair Council of America.
+He also serves as a director with the Texas Sheep and Goat Raisers Association, the Mohair Council of America and as an Edwards County Commissioner for Precinct 1.
 Since 1982, Marty has been raising Brangus cattle as well as Angora and Boer goats on the family ranch in Edwards County.
 He also runs a hunting operation on the ranch, hunting white-tailed deer, turkey, and exotics.
-Marty and his wife, Joyce, have two sons, Grayson and Tristan, a daughter, Jordyn with her husband Joshua and one year old granddaughter, Addyson.
+Marty and his wife, Joyce, have three children, Grayson, Tristan and Jordyn.
+His son Tristan, and his wife Rachel have one daughter, Aubree and one son, Liam.
+His daughter Jordyn and her husband, Joshua have two daughters, Addyson and Emersyn and one son, Jedidiah.
 Marty graduated from Texas Tech University in 1982 with a Bachelor of Science Degree in Agriculture- Animal Production.
-His youngest son Grayson is currently attending Texas Tech University.
-Marty was on the Livestock Judging Team while attending Texas Tech University and supports the Texas Tech Alumni Association.

 Tina Y. Buford, Governor Appointee

 Tina Yturria Buford of Harlingen is the Director of Education for the East Foundation, where she focuses on the development of natural resource education programs for youth.
 In addition, she works alongside her family at the H. Yturria Land and Cattle Company.
 She was appointed to the Governor’s Commission for Women in 2016.
-She is president of Texan by Nature, director of the Sand County Foundation, and advisory board member for the Texas Agricultural Land Trust.
+She serves on the Texan by Nature Board of Directors, director of the Sand County Foundation, and advisory board member for the Texas Agricultural Land Trust.
 She previously served as president of both the Texas Wildlife Association and Texas Wildlife Association Foundation.
 Buford received a Bachelor of Science in Rangeland Ecology and Management from Texas A&M University and a certificate in Ranch Management from Texas Christian University School of Ranch Management.
 Tina and her husband, Trey, have two sons, Cisco and William.